Products

 .then(console.log);

-Updating a product will not update it into the server.
+• Updating a product will not persist on the server.

-It will simulate a PUT/PATCH request and will return the product
+• It simulates a PUT/PATCH and returns the product with modified data.

 /* updating title of product with id 1 */